New Testament

 The New Testament (Note: Ἡ Καινὴ Διαθήκη, transl.
 Hē Kainḕ Diathḗkē; Novum Testamentum; הברית החדשה.)
-(NT) is the second division of the Christian biblical canon.
+(NT) is the second division of the Christian Bible.
 It discusses the teachings and person of Jesus, as well as events relating to first-century Christianity.
-The New Testament's background, the first division of the Christian Bible, has the name of Old Testament, which is based primarily upon the Hebrew Bible; together they are regarded as Sacred Scripture by Christians.
+The first division, known as the Old Testament (based primarily on the Hebrew Bible), together with the New Testament constitutes the sacred scripture of Christianity.

-The New Testament is a collection of 27 Christian texts written in Koine Greek by various authors, forming the second major division of the Christian Bible.
+The New Testament is a collection of 27 Christian texts written in Koine Greek by various authors.
 It includes four gospels, the Acts of the Apostles, epistles attributed to Paul and other authors, and the Book of Revelation.
-The New Testament canon developed gradually over the first few centuries of Christianity through a complex process of debate, rejection of heretical texts, and recognition of writings deemed apostolic, culminating in the formalization of the 27-book canon by the late 4th century.
+The New Testament canon developed gradually over the first few centuries of Christianity through a complex process of debate, rejection of heretical texts, and recognition of writings deemed apostolic, culminating in the formalization of the 27-book canon by the late fourth century.
 It has been widely accepted across Christian traditions since Late Antiquity.

 Literary analysis suggests many of its texts were written in the mid-to-late first century.
 There is no scholarly consensus on the date of composition of the latest New Testament text.
-The earliest New Testament manuscripts date from the late second to early third centuries AD, with the possible exception of Papyrus 52.
+The earliest surviving New Testament manuscripts date from the late second to early third centuries AD, with the possible exception of Papyrus 52.

 The New Testament was transmitted through thousands of manuscripts in various languages and church quotations and contains variants.
-Textual criticism uses surviving manuscripts to reconstruct the oldest version feasible and to chart the history of the written tradition.
+Textual criticism uses surviving manuscripts to reconstruct the earliest recoverable text and to trace the history of its transmission.
 It has varied reception among Christians today.
-It is viewed as a holy scripture alongside Sacred Tradition among Catholics and Orthodox, while evangelicals and some other Protestants view it as the inspired word of God without tradition.
+It is regarded as inspired holy scripture by the Catholic Church, Eastern Orthodoxy, evangelicals and many other Protestants.
+Catholics and Orthodox receive the New Testament together with sacred tradition as a source of divine revelation, whereas Protestants hold that doctrine is to be derived from scripture alone, without tradition.
+Evangelicals and some other Protestants believe the New Testament, as the written word of God, to be inerrant.